awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 Opens the default browser to connect to the NICE DCV session running on the head node\.

-A new NICE DCV session is created if one is not already started\.
+A new NICE DCV session is created if one isn't already started\.